In 1972, the actor

 Helen Gurley Brown, the magazine's then editor, believed women had the same 'visual appetites' as men.
 (Men had been able to see naked women in Playboy magazine as early as 1953.)

-Perhaps in uncertain times, it's natural to look for the reassurance of past certainties when the world seemed simpler.
+In uncertain times, perhaps it's natural to look to the past for reassurance - to a time when the world seemed more straightforward.